-- The materials include Prepare, Stamp the Learning, Student Discourse, and Talk the Talk as types of formative assessments.
+- The materials include Prepare, Stamp the Learning, Student Discourse, and Talk the Talk as types of formative assessment.
 Summative assessments include End-of-Topic Assessments and Performance Assessments.
 The individual definitions are provided at the beginning of the Teacher Edition assessment text.
-The Teacher Edition states, "End of Topic Assessments are provided to measure student performance on a clearly denoted set of standards."
+The Teacher Edition states in the Summative Assessments section, "End of Topic Assessments are provided to measure student performance on a denoted set of standards.
 Under Performance Tasks, the materials state, "These tasks cover selected priority TEKS content from the course."
 Under the Comprehensive Assessment section, the materials state, "Assessment is an arc and not a one-time event.
 It is a regular part of the instructional cycle.
 Ongoing formative assessment underlies the learning experience, driving real-time adjustments, next steps, insights, and measurements." - Each form of assessment has a purpose, as described in the introduction of the Assessment guide.
-The materials state, "As students self-reflect during the Talk the Talk, you can interpret how well they have demonstrated the learning outcomes and prepare for what's next."
-The materials include the intended purpose for the types of instructional assessments.
-The Teacher Edition states in the Comprehensive Assessment section that "At the end of the lesson, students return to and answer the Essential Question to demonstrate their learning.
-Use student responses to the Essential Question as data to drive your instructional practice and decision making."
-In the Summative Assessments section, the materials state, "These questions are thoughtfully designed to prepare students for digitally enhanced standardized tests" and "Use the data from scoring the assessment to plan the next steps for instruction."
+The materials state, "To prepare for the upcoming lesson, use the Prepare section of the assignment from the previous lesson as a diagnostic tool, warm-up, or exit ticket to assess where your students are."
+The materials include the intended purpose for the types of instructional assessments included.
+The Teacher Edition states, in the Comprehensive Assessment section, "At the end of the lesson, students return to and answer the Essential Question to demonstrate their learning.
+Use student responses to the Essential Question as data to drive your instructional practice and decision making."In the Summative Assessments section, the materials state, "These questions are thoughtfully designed to prepare students for digitally enhanced standardized tests" and "Use the data from scoring the assessment to plan the next steps for instruction."
 Finally, in the Performance Tasks section, the materials state, "You can use the Performance Task as either a formative or summative assessment.
 These tasks include a rubric that you can utilize to assess individual or class depth of understanding as aligned to the TEKS," and "After students complete the Performance Task, have them reflect on their understanding and performance by revisiting the Topic Self-Reflection from the corresponding topic."

 • Each lesson included in the Teacher Edition consists of additional guidance for teachers regarding opportunities to assess students' understanding of the essential content of the lesson.
-The materials include an explanation for which practice problems can be used as formative assessment and where additional problems can be found.
-For example, in Module 2, Topic 1, Lesson 2, there is a box that states, "Questions 1 and 2 present an opportunity to assess students' understanding of the essential content of the lesson.
+The materials include an explanation of which practice problems can be used as formative assessment and where additional problems can be found.
+For example, in Module 1, Topic 1, Lesson 3, there is a box that states, "Activity 3.3 presents an opportunity to assess students' understanding of the essential content of the lesson.
 Use student responses to determine when to schedule Learning Individually Days.
-To provide additional practice using qualitative reasoning to compare ratios, assign Skills Practice Set A for this lesson."
+To provide additional practice calculating the area of composite figures and shaded regions, assign Skills Practice Set B for this lesson.